It was the bad hair day I didn’t see coming.

 Has it helped me?
 It’s hard to say, but when I was going through the initial stages of hair loss, taking a vitamin supplement went a long way in calming my anxiety.

-So while I’m not one to dose up on every conceivable alternative medicine, I do believe some nutritional supplementation can be helpful in certain instances where there’s a possibility of a deficiency.
+So while I’m not one to dose up on every nutritional supplement, I believe some supplementation can be helpful in certain instances where there’s a risk of deficiency.

-If it’s in the budget, then a supplement for your hair, skin and nails can’t hurt.
-But, I don’t think it’s a deal-breaker, and this is only my opinion.
+Always seek professional advice, and if it’s in the budget, then a supplement for your hair, skin and nails can’t hurt.
+But I don’t think it’s a deal-breaker; this is just my opinion.

-In my quest (not panicked at all), I also changed my shampoo and conditioner to a range to help with the regrowth of hair called Nioxin.
-A cleansing shampoo, a conditioner and a scalp treatment packaged as a system.
+In my quest (not panicked at all), I also changed my shampoo and conditioner to a range to help with hair regrowth.
+It’s called Nioxin.
+A cleansing shampoo, a conditioner and a scalp treatment are packaged as a system.

 Cyano-cobalamin (a synthetic form of Vitamin B12)

-Nioxin also contains salicylic acid, which will help with removing any build-up of dead skin cells and sebum, which is excellent for the overall health of your scalp.
+Nioxin also contains salicylic acid, which helps remove the buildup of dead skin cells and sebum, which is excellent for the overall health of your scalp.

 Or you can buy it over at Adore Beauty.